KrailOrg/krail/README.md

 Very simple currently.
 This sub-project is supported with tests run via Vaadin Testbench, which you won't be able to run unless you have TestBench.

+### testApp

+Provides functional testing through the UI (using Vaadin TestBench)

+### quartz

+An integration with Quartz Scheduler, constructed as an optional V7 library.

 ### orient

 In an early iteration of this project I included some persistence code using OrientDb.
 That now seems inappropriate for the core library, but is worth keeping for later.

-### testApp

-Provides functional testing through the UI (using Vaadin TestBench)

 ### views